-- Productive procrastination can cause or exacerbate problems that procrastination can lead to in general, such as stress.
+- Productive procrastination can cause or exacerbate problems that general procrastination can lead to, like stress.
 For example, someone who is procrastinating on an important task might feel stressed because of this, regardless of whether their procrastination is productive or not.
 Similarly, someone who procrastinates on shared work tasks may harm their relationship with their colleagues, even if they’re procrastinating in a productive way.

-- Productive procrastination can lead people to procrastinate on their most important tasks for too long.
+- Productive procrastination cause lead people to procrastinate on their most important tasks for too long.
 For example, someone who engages in productive procrastination might end up missing the deadline for an important project that they procrastinated on, because the fact that their procrastination was productive served as an excuse for them to keep procrastinating.
 Similarly, someone who engages in productive procrastination when what they really need is to take a break might end up too tired to work on their original task, which wouldn’t have happened if they rested properly instead.

-- Productive procrastination can lead people to procrastinate more.
+- Productive procrastination can cause people to procrastinate more.
 For example, someone who procrastinates on doing schoolwork by cleaning their house might feel that this gives them permission to procrastinate much more than they would otherwise.
 This is associated with self-licensing, whereby acting in a positive way in one regard makes people more likely to act in a negative way in another regard, as well as with inaction inertia, whereby skipping an initial opportunity to take action decreases the likelihood of taking action under similar future opportunities.

 - Productive procrastination can make people less likely to try to solve their procrastination.
 For example, someone who engages in productive procrastination may be able to do well enough in life that they don’t feel motivated to learn how to stop procrastinating, even if doing so would be much better for them in the long term.
 Similarly, this can occur if we engage in self-deception, by overestimating the benefits of our productive procrastination, and underestimating its harms.